Mitcheljager/svelte-tiny-linked-charts/README.md

-type | bar | Can be set to "line" to display a line chart instead. lineColor | fill | Color of the line if used with type="line". tabindex | -1 | Sets the tabindex of each bar. dispatchEvents | false | Boolean whether or not to dispatch events on certain actions. clickHandler | null | Function that executes on click and returns the key and index for the clicked data.
+type | bar | Can be set to "line" to display a line chart instead. lineColor | fill | Color of the line if used with type="line". tabindex | -1 | Sets the tabindex of each bar. preserveAspectRatio | false | Sets whether or not the SVG will preserve it's aspect ratio dispatchEvents | false | Boolean whether or not to dispatch events on certain actions. clickHandler | null | Function that executes on click and returns the key and index for the clicked data.